yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 </pre>

 Coming from an imperative language all should seem right.
-In reality many things can be improved.
+In fact, many things can be improved here.
 First, we can generalize the type.

 ~~~~~~ {.haskell}